ibmtjbot/tjbot/recipes/conversation_watsonxassistant/README.md

 # Conversation
 > Chat with TJBot!

-This recipe uses the [Watson Assistant](https://www.ibm.com/watson/services/conversation/), [Speech to Text](https://www.ibm.com/watson/services/speech-to-text/), and [Text to Speech](https://www.ibm.com/watson/services/text-to-speech/) services to turn TJ into a chatting robot.
+This recipe uses the [watsonx Assistant](https://www.ibm.com/watson/services/conversation/), [Speech to Text](https://www.ibm.com/watson/services/speech-to-text/), and [Text to Speech](https://www.ibm.com/watson/services/text-to-speech/) services to turn TJ into a chatting robot.

 ## Hardware
 This recipe requires a TJBot with a microphone, a speaker, a Neopixel LED, and optionally a camera.